Cloud Orchestration 1 1

 • EC2 (Elastic Compute Cloud): A SOAP can provision or deprovision one or multiple EC2 instances.
 Or, if you have a customized virtual server, you can provision it with Amazon Machine Image (AMI).
 A default or customized virtual server can be provisioned in any AWS region in an event-based way with a SOAP.

-• Cloud Storage: With AWS, you can leverage different tiers of storage such as S3 and Glacier.
-With a SOAP, you gain access to a centralized way to implement long term log storage.
+• Cloud storage: With AWS, you can leverage different tiers of storage such as S3 and Glacier.
+With a SOAP, you gain access to a centralized way to implement long-term log storage.
 Compressing logs and automatically transferring them to S3 on a regular schedule is just one example.

 SOAPs are flexible enough to integrate in a similar way with other popular cloud providers such as Microsoft Azure or GCP, enabling powerful, cross-platform automation.